The Boundary Commission for England will announce new parliamentary constituency boundaries for England in September 2018.

 The 'Parliamentary Voting System and Constituencies Act 2011' required boundary commissions to reduce the number of parliamentary seats from 650 to 600 and 'The Boundary Commission for England' (BCE) 2018 Boundary Review is in compliance with this.

-Very roughly, the BCE is proposing to cut the existing North Dorset Parliamentary Constituency in half and replace it with two new ones:
+The BCE has consulted twice on its proposals for the 2018 Boundary Review - the last time at the end of 2017.
+At that time the BCE was proposing, roughly speaking, to cut the existing North Dorset Parliamentary Constituency in half and replace it with two new ones:

 - Warminster & Shaftesbury Parliamentary Constituency